radareorg/radare2-book/plugins.md

 r2 -nqamycpu -cwoR -cpd' 10' -
 ```

+## Writing the r_anal plugin

+Then it's time for analysis plugin

 ## Static plugins in core

 Pushing a new architecture into the main branch of r2 requires to modify several files in order to make it fit into the way the rest of plugins are built.